ryannix123/containertools/README.md

 ## Pushing to Quay.io

 For additional instructions about publishing to Quay.io, see the "Building and Publishing the Container" section above, which includes a complete workflow.

-## Available Tools

-This container includes the latest builds of:
-- kubectl and oc (OpenShift CLI)
-- odo (OpenShift Do for developers)
-- argocd and argocd-autopilot
-- AWS CLI (aws)
-- Azure CLI (az)
-- terraform
-- ansible-core with amazon.aws collection
-- Python 3 with boto3 and botocore packages
-- Database clients (mysql and psql for PostgreSQL)
-- git, vim, wget, rsync, tar, gzip, ssh
-- Java 17 OpenJDK and Maven
-- And more!

 ## Connecting to Databases